zitsky/PS3VKMusic/README.md

 PS3VKMusic
 ==========

-Plugin for PS3 Media Server to listen and view your music on vk account.
+This is a plugin for PS3 Media Server to listen and view your music and music of your friends on vk account.

 Terms
 ==========